nodatime/nodatime/www/developer/tzdb-file-format.md

 ## Field 5: Additional information for Windows mapping

 This field is only present for the sake of the PCL version, but is loaded in both builds anyway.
-It contains a mapping from Windows `TimeZoneInfo` standard name to TZDB ID for those time zones where the two differ.
+It contains a mapping from Windows `TimeZoneInfo` standard name (in the en-US locale) to TZDB ID for those time zones where the two differ.
 (There are only a few.)
 This is required as the PCL doesn't expose the `TimeZoneInfo.Id` property.